ai-forma/forma-docs/src/documentation/evals.md

 Imagine that your company is developing a customer service agent.
 Initial tests indicate that your chatbot is worth keeping, but users' feedback indicate that it "should be more friendly".

 Based on this feedback, the developers add a line to the system prompt, emphasizing the need to be "friendly".
-People on your team then test it, and notice that the answers have changed for the better. **The challenge during development** is that you cannot know whether this is a consistent change, caused by the new system prompt; of if it is caused by the fact that—as expected—these answers are not the same as before.
+People on your team then test it, and notice that the answers have changed for the better. **The challenge during development** is that you cannot know whether this is a consistent change, caused by the new system prompt; or if it is caused by the fact that—as expected—these answers are not the same as before.

 Something similar happens **in production**: You cannot know how many of your users will perceive any change, for the better or worse.